 For example, we now know some of the key networks involved.
 During meditation certain inhibitory networks dampen activity in the cerebral cortex.
 At the same time, other networks are thought to “maintain alertness in the absence of specific content.”

-And we now know that reticular networks generate the characteristic EEG brainwave patterns of meditation.
-During deep meditation, the entire brain resonates with rhythmic electrical patterns (primarily alpha and theta rhythms), which are generated in certain core networks.
+And we now know that reticular networks play key roles in the characteristic brainwave patterns of meditation.
+During deep meditation, the entire brain resonates with rhythmic electrical patterns which are generated, at least partially, in certain core networks.
 These core brain rhythms spread throughout the brain and can be recorded outside the skull by an EEG.
-It’s now clear that the reticular system plays a key role in meditation.
+The scientific study of meditation is still in its infancy, but it’s now clear that the reticular system plays the central role in meditation.